tkeffer/weewx-brultech/README.md

     # See the install instructions for how to configure the Brultech devices!!

-    # The type of packet to use:
+    # The type of packet to use.
+Possible choices are GEMBin48NetTime, GEMBin48Net,
+    # or GEMAscii:
     packet_type = GEMBin48NetTime

     # The type of connection to use.
 It should match a section below.